best-practice-and-impact/qa-of-code-guidance/book/continuous_integration.md

 [Git hooks](https://git-scm.com/docs/githooks) are scripts that can be set to run locally at specific points in your Git workflow, such as pre-commit, pre-push, etc.
-They can be used to automate code quality assurance tasks, e.g. run tests, ensure style guides are followed, or enforce commit standards.
+They can be used to automate code quality assurance tasks, e.g., run tests, ensure style guides are followed, or enforce commit standards.

 For example, we might set up a `pre-commit` or `pre-push` hook that runs our tests before we make each commit or push to the remote repository.
 This might stop our commit/push if the tests fail, so that we don't push breaking changes to our remote repository.